 Service Providers

 This guide covers service providers in AdonisJS applications.
-You will learn about the available lifecycle hooks, how to create custom service providers, and how to register bindings into the IoC container.
+You will learn how to:

 Overview